Officials: Hunger-striking Navalny to go to prison hospital

 Navalny went on hunger strike in prison to protest the refusal to let his doctors visit when he began experiencing severe back pain and a loss of feeling in his legs.
 Russia’s state penitentiary service has said that Navalny was receiving all the medical help he needs.

-“Until the lawyers locate him, we won’t know where he is and what is up with him,” Volkov wrote in a Facebook post.
+One of the lawyers arrived at the prison where Navalny was supposed to be brought on Monday afternoon but has yet to see the politician, Volkov said.

-Ivan Zhdanov, the head of Navalny's Foundation for Fighting Corruption, tweeted Monday that the move announced by the prison service would take the politician merely to another “tormenting colony, just with a big in-patient facility, where gravely ill are being transferred.”
+Ivan Zhdanov, the head of the Foundation for Fighting Corruption, tweeted Monday that the transfer would take the politician merely to another “tormenting colony, just with a big in-patient facility, where gravely ill are being transferred.”

 Dr. Anastasia Vasilyeva, head of the Navalny-backed Alliance of Doctors union and also the politician's personal physician, noted that it was “not a hospital where a diagnosis can be determined and treatment (can be) prescribed for his ailments,” but rather “a prison where tuberculosis is being treated.”